Gardening Australia

 Gardening Australia is an Australian lifestyle television program which suggests and promotes organic and environmentally friendly ways of gardening.
 It is created by the Australian Broadcasting Corporation and airs on ABC TV, as of 2021 in an hour-long weekly show each Friday evening.

 A monthly magazine, Gardening Australia, was spawned by the show.

 History

 The series has its origins in 1969 as It's Growing, with five minute segments broadcast ahead of the Sunday night news on ABT2 in Hobart.
 It was hosted by Peter Cundall, an experienced gardener with a passion for growing plants using organic methods.
 He had hosted a gardening talkback segment on ABC radio in Hobart since 1967.
 It was renamed Landscape in 1972 and extended to 15 minutes per episode.

 The format was adapted into Gardening Australia in 1990, broadcast nationally with the format expanded to 30 minutes per episode.
 It was still hosted by Cundall with other gardening experts from around Australia.
 Stephen Ryan succeeded Cundall in 2009.
 After three years as host, Ryan's contract was not renewed by ABC.
 Costa Georgiadis was announced as the new host in December 2011 for the 2012 series.

+Its 1500th episode aired on 15 November 2024.